Glendale Spinal Cord Injury Lawyers

 - Drive safely on the road.
 Keep your eyes on the road and make sure you are fully aware of your surroundings.
-Wear your seatbelt before you drive your car.
-Do not put any attention or focus on your cell phone until you are done operating your car.
+Wear your seat belt before you drive your car.
+Do not put any attention or focus on your cell phone unless it is being used hands-free to make calls.
 Lastly, avoid drinking and driving.
-Not only will you be putting yourself in danger, but you may also harm others near you.
+Not only will you be putting yourself in danger, but you may also harm other drivers and pedestrians nearby.

 - Wear protective gear when playing sports.
-It is highly recommended that you wear safety gear to prevent yourself from breaking a bone in your body.
+It is highly recommended that you wear safety gear to protect yourself from breaking a bone in your body.

 - Check water levels before you dive in.
-Before you decide to jump in the pool, make sure you check to see how deep the water is.
-Always test out the water levels beforehand to avoid harming your spinal cord.
+Before you decide to jump in the pool, make sure you check to see how deep the water level is.

 - Prevent falls from happening.
-Install handrails to your staircase to hold onto while walking up or down the stairs.
-This will help you from suffering a slip and fall.
+Install handrails to your staircase so you can hold onto it while walking up or down the stairs.
+This will decrease the likelihood of a slip and fall.
 You should also place a mat near the tub or shower to avoid slipping on water.